is wholesaling real estate legal in illinois

 Is Virtual Wholesaling In Illinois Legal?

+Virtual wholesaling is legal in Illinois.
 As technology develops, these advances have begun to transform how the real estate industry conducts business.
-According to the National Association of Realtors' latest Home Buyers and Sellers Generational Trends Report, "Ninety-six percent of home buyers used the Internet to
+According to the National Association of Realtors' latest Home Buyers and Sellers Generational Trends Report, "Ninety-six percent of home buyers used the Internet to search for homes."

 Most buyers use an online website to search for a home to purchase.
 As one would expect, the percentage of online usage inversely relates to the homebuyer's age, declining as the homebuyer’s age increases.